Case Study · E-Commerce · NYC

 Problem

-Our goal for this project was to deliver a best-in-class user experience by focusing on 4 key epics to improve the shopping experience and increase AOV:
+Our goal was to deliver a best-in-class user experience by focusing on four key areas.
+Each epic addressed a different part of the shopping journey.

 For instance, Nike uses bundle/recommendations to encourage shoppers to buy multiple products.